rust-lang/rfcs/text/0803-type-ascription.md

 lifetime of its enclosing scope, but a sub-expression's lifetime is typically limited to the nearest semi-colon.

-Typical use cases are where a function's return type is generic (e.g., collect) and where we want to force a coercion.
+The typical use case is where a function's return type is generic (e.g., collect).

 Type ascription can also be used for documentation and debugging - where it is unclear from the code which type will be inferred, type ascription can be used